His blood is late.

 Gods, he truly is his parents’ child.

-The Ark is now almost six months into its voyage and Loki’s blood is two months overdue.
+The Statesman is now almost six months into its voyage and Loki’s blood is two months overdue.
 His powers have been sporadic or entirely absent for over ten weeks and he’s had no fewer than three panic attacks in the last month.
 His self-control is gone.
 The smallest hitch in his day-to-day routine can either plunge him into a black depression or catapult him into a fiery whirlwind of impotent rage.
 His appetite is mercurial; his stomach oscillates between being a bottomless pit and a shrunken, sickly little pocket, and not even his hoarded stash of special treats agrees with him anymore.
 When he’s not hunched over the toilet in his stateroom lavatory, he’s either sleeping in four-hour intervals down in his nest or riding his brother like he’s going to war.
 Even the Valkyrie would have been impressed by his horsemanship.

 “Loki, please,” Thor gasps between kisses, “I can’t—I haven’t the time for this.”